storyserver/storyserver-plugin-drupal/README.txt

 REQUIREMENTS
 ------------

-This module requires the StoryServer PHP client library.
+The Drupal 7 version of this module installs the StoryServer PHP client library via composer.

   * See the composer installation instructions below.